 Local council operations

-The EPA provides waste and recycling program and infrastructure funding for local councils, and support for groups of councils to collaborate across regions.
-Additional assistance includes advice, innovative tools, training and capacity building, handbooks, and guidelines.
+We provide waste and recycling program and infrastructure funding for local councils, and support for groups of councils to collaborate across regions.

 The NSW waste regulatory framework establishes a level playing field for operators of waste and recycling facilities.
 The framework includes the requirement to hold an environment protection licence if certain thresholds are met, and the requirement to record and report to the EPA the quantities and types of waste moving through the facility.